cheklinim/seminar3_HW/instruction_git.md

 So if you need to copy remote repository to your private account on Github you need to click on **Fork** button.

-The repository creation window will open after clicking.
+The fork creation window will open after clicking.

+## Fork creation window

+In opened window you can select next options:

+1. Select owner
+2. Change repository name
+3. Add some description
+4. Copying only main branch flag

+After choosing you must press **Create fork**.

+Then window with forked repository will open.